Many or all companies we feature compensate us. Compensation and editorial

 What are typical closing costs for a HELOC?

-Unless you find a no-closing cost HELOC, you can expect to pay several fees.
-This includes an application fee for applying, closing costs for account opening, appraisals, and title searches, an inactivity fee for dormant accounts, an annual fee for maintenance, a cancellation fee if you close your HELOC early, and a conversion fee if you’d like a fixed interest rate.
+Unless you qualify for a no-closing-cost HELOC, you can expect to pay several fees.
+This includes an application fee for applying, closing costs for account opening, appraisals, and title searches, an inactivity fee for dormant accounts, an annual fee for maintenance, a cancellation fee if you close your HELOC early, and a conversion fee for a fixed interest rate.

 How often do HELOC interest rates change?

-Most HELOCs have adjustable rates that can change every month or every quarter as the index they’re tied to changes.
+Many HELOCs have adjustable rates that can change every month or every quarter as the index they’re tied to changes.
 So if the index goes up, your HELOC rate will too.
 If the index goes down, so will your rate.
-Figure is one of the only lenders with 100% fixed-rate HELOCs.
+Lenders that offer 100% fixed-rate HELOCs include Figure and Aven.
 Other lenders may give you the option to lock in all or part of your balance.

 Can I convert my HELOC to a fixed-rate loan?

 Some lenders will let you switch a chunk or all of your HELOC balance to a fixed-rate loan.
 This is called a “fixed-rate conversion option” or “fixed-rate lock.”
-It can help make your monthly payments more predictable, which can be nice if you think interest rates are going to keep going up.
+It can help make your monthly payments more predictable, which can offer peace of mind if you think interest rates will keep going up.

 What are the tax implications of using a HELOC?